YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 that if the design includes any non-blackbox modules without an implementation it should return an error.

-.. todo:: more on why :cmd:ref:`hierarchy` is important
+..
+TODO:: more on why :cmd:ref:`hierarchy` is important

 .. note::